 The variables used to define driving style are related to speed and acceleration or deceleration.
 According to the most common approach, for the characterization of the driving profile, it is examined whether a driver accelerates or decelerates harshly, how often and, of course, whether he drives at high speed or not, far, near or even above the corresponding speed limit.
 Specifically, the above quantities for each route are summarized using statistical metrics, such as mean, variance, maximum and minimum, and frequency (for acceleration and deceleration) and are considered adequate to describe a driver’s driving style [20]. （来源于文章Eco-Driving and Its Impacts on Fuel Efficiency: An Overview of Technologies and Data-Driven Methods）

+Statistical Results

 Conclusion（future work）